An overview of the Theatre Arts major at Interlochen Arts Academy.

 Though not required, a campus visit is recommended.
 You can tour the campus, visit classes, and possibly take in a performance.
 You can meet and talk with students who are living the Academy experience.

-Our enrollment officers are here to help you in any way they can.
+Our admission counselors are here to help you in any way they can.
 If you wish to talk with someone about Academy programs, the application process, a campus visit, auditions, or other topics, they will be happy to work with you.
 Simply call 800.681.5912 or 231.276.7472 or email email@example.com.

 Performances give students a chance to apply techniques learned in the classroom.
-The theatre program presents a wide range of repertoire in up top six full productions each year.
+The theatre program presents a wide range of repertoire in multiple productions each year.
+Recent productions include:

 - Spring Awakening - book and lyrics by Steven Sater, music by Duncan Sheik